Greek East and Latin West: Use with regard to Christianity

 The term "Latin" has survived much longer as a unifying term for the West because the Latin language survived until relatively recently as a scholarly and liturgical language despite the fragmentation and religious changes in Western Europe.
 The Greek language, by contrast, died out somewhat quickly in the Arab lands, and the Orthodox Slavic nations never fully embraced the language despite their long religious affiliation with the Eastern Romans/Byzantines.

+Greek among Roman Emperors

+Roman Emperors who spoke Latin tended to learn Greek but not vice versa.
+For example, Marcus Aurelius mastered Greek to such an extent that he published the Meditations (circa 170) in Greek.
+Similarly, Julian would write in Greek.